k-capehart/kc-sf-plugin/README.md

   $ sf kc trigger-framework init [--json] [--flags-dir <value>] [-d <value>]

 FLAGS
   -d, --target-dir=<value>  [default: force-app/main/default] The target directory for your salesforce project.
-Files will
-                            be generated in a classes/ sub-directory.
+                            There should be subdirectories for classes/ and objects/.

 GLOBAL FLAGS
   --flags-dir=<value>  Import flag values from a directory.
   --json               Format output as json.

 DESCRIPTION
   Using this command will initialize an Apex Trigger framework by creating an extendable Trigger Handler class based off a template.

+  Also creates a CustomSetting called BypassAutomation that can be used to optionally skip triggers for specific users.

   SObject specific trigger handlers should extend this class and override the methods for beforeInsert(), afterInsert(), etc.

   If a file already exists with the given name then it is not overwritten.